lorenzo85/scenarios-ica/ingress-gateway-no-tsl-termination/step7/text.md

 Test that the ingress gateway pass-through works correctly by making a request to retrieve all bookings using `https://booking.example.com` on **NodePort** `30443`.

-Because the internal `booking-service` service uses HTTPS we also must pass the certificate authority certificate to `curl`, so that TLS handshake can be performed correctly:
+Because the internal `booking-service` service uses HTTPs we also must pass the certificate authority certificate to `curl`, so that TLS handshake can be performed correctly:

 ```bash